khoirulmuzakka/Dijet-FASTNLO/v1.4/release14/ReadMe.txt

 *** install LHAPDF
   The fastNLO example requires LHAPDF to be installed.
-  If this is not yet installed on your system, simply follow the instructions at http://hepforge.cedar.ac.uk/lhapdf/
+  If this is not yet installed on your system, simply follow the instructions at http://projects.hepforge.org/lhapdf

+  In any case please check where LHAPDF is installed and set the corresponding environment variables, e.g.

+  setenv LHAPDF $HOME/fastnlo/local/lib
+  setenv LD_LIBRARY_PATH ${LD_LIBRARY_PATH}:${LHAPDF}

-*** get the fastNLO code from: http://hepforge.cedar.ac.uk/fastnlo Make sure you get the common routines in "fn-common.tar.gz".
+*** get the fastNLO code from: http://projects.hepforge.org/fastnlo Make sure you get the common routines in "fn-common.tar.gz" resp.
+  "fn-common-lhc.tar.gz":
   This file contains:
      ReadMe.txt         (this file)
      fn-alphas-demo.f   (a simple alphas routine which works only